The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 A great deal of time has passed since the above writing.
 Additional trips to Germany were made, two HAAS FAMILY REUNIONS were held in Pine Grove, Ohio, where Peter and Fredericka are buried, and contact was made with Thiekens living on the tenant farm in Schmerheim, Germany.

-Ralph Haas, my brother, and I visited the Thiekens twice more since my earlier writing.
+Since my earlier writing, Ralph Haas, my brother, and I have visited the Thiekens twice more.
 We enjoyed our experience very much.
 In fact, we are beginning to feel at home in the Cloppenburg area.
-Prior to our last visit, we were contacted via the internet by Annegret Thieken from Schmertheim as she found her surname on the web.
+Prior to our last visit, Annegret Thieken from Schmertheim contacted us via the internet, as she found her surname on the web.

-Our first visit to Germany which produced very little family connection was somewhat of an irony for us.
-While sitting in our hotel in Cloppenburg we studied the local telephone book for Thieken contacts.
+Our first visit to Germany, which produced very few family connections, was somewhat ironic for us.
+While sitting in our hotel in Cloppenburg, we studied the local telephone book for Thieken contacts.

 The very first was a small farm on the Molbergen/ Schmerheim Road.
 We knocked on the door and were met by a young man who spoke some English.
 He told us that he knew of no one in his family who moved to America and telephoned his aunt to ask if she was aware of anyone.
 No connection!

-After several minutes of discussion, this man told us that we should inquire at the next farm on the same road as it also was a Thieken family farm.
+After several minutes of discussion, this man told us we should inquire at the next farm on the same road as a Thieken family farm.
 He explained that the two farms were not connected now but were part of the same farm in the 1100s or 1200s when they separated.
-When I asked if he was related to the Thiekens on the other farm he said NO!
-Well, after five years of research on this family, and after finding Thiekens only in this specific area of Germany, I found it hard to believe that he was not somehow connected to the other Thiekens.
+When I asked if he was related to the Thiekens on the other farm, he said NO!
+Well, after five years of research on this family and finding Thiekens only in this specific area of Germany, I found it hard to believe that he was not somehow connected to the other Thiekens.
 We said goodbye and moved on to the main farm down the road.

 Heinrich remembered our visit five years earlier and was quite surprised.
-We were told that the original farmhouse burned and a new one was built nearby by Annegret’s grandmother.
-This farm is the one where Fred Thieken was born, where he lived before marriage to Fredericka’s mother in Molbergen, and where his brother who inherited the farm lived when Fred left for America.
-We presented the family with a formal printed copy of the Thieken family genealogy which seemed to please them very much.
+We were told that the original farmhouse burned, and a new one was built nearby by Annegret’s grandmother.
+This farm is where Fred Thieken was born, where he lived before marriage to Fredericka’s mother in Molbergen, and where his brother, who inherited the farm, lived when Fred left for America.
+We presented the family with a formal printed copy of the Thieken family genealogy, which seemed to please them very much.

-After a little more discussion we determined that the Eisfeld Peter was HIS ancestor.
-I sent him all of my data and he was grateful for the connection.
-I spent a great deal of money supporting the minister in Eisfeld but our Doctor Haas reaped the benefits thereof.
+After a little more discussion, we determined that Eisfeld Peter was HIS ancestor.
+I sent him all of my data, and he was grateful for the connection.
+I spent a great deal of money supporting the minister in Eisfeld, but our Doctor Haas reaped the benefits.

-I did however determine that one of the spouses of Peter’s child who came later from Germany came with her family from Moersch, in Baden.
-This was Theresa Deck, the grandmother of many Haas folks in Ironton, Ohio today.
-Theresa and her two sisters Celia and Sophia lived in Lawrence County, Ohio along with her mother and father.
+I did, however, determine that one of the spouses of Peter’s child, who came later from Germany, came with her family from Moersch, in Baden.
+This was Theresa Deck, the grandmother of many Haas folks in Ironton, Ohio, today.
+Theresa and her two sisters, Celia and Sophia, lived in Lawrence County, Ohio, along with her mother and father.
 She married Andrew Haas, Peter’s second child, and her sisters married Laber gentlemen from Ironton, Ohio.
-In addition, there were brothers who settled in Jackson County, near Lawrence.
+In addition, some brothers settled in Jackson County, near Lawrence.

-It was my pleasure to prove a connection between Lawrence and Jackson Deck families.
+I was pleased to prove a connection between the Lawrence and Jackson Deck families.
 This was done via a ship manifest listing all of the family found in the publication “Germans to America”.
-The Deck family is found throughout Scioto County and one particular member, Ed Deck who lives in Waverly, Ohio, is a personal friend of my brother Ralph and in fact, worked for the Columbia Gas Co. with Ralph.
+The Deck family is found throughout Scioto County, and one particular member, Ed Deck, who lives in Waverly, Ohio, is a personal friend of my brother Ralph and worked for the Columbia Gas Co. with Ralph.
 Ed was very pleased to get the family data from my research.
 My website contains all the specifics for the research mentioned here.

-During our last trip to Germany in April 1999, we were able to finally meet Erich Schwitzner and his wife Inge.
-Erich’s ancestor was brother to Fred Thieken’s first wife in Molbergen, Germany.
-Erich gave me lots of information on the Schwitzner family and mentioned that his grandfather was a Swiss Guard at the Vatican in Rome.
+During our last trip to Germany in April 1999, we were finally able to meet Erich Schwitzner and his wife Inge.
+Erich’s ancestor was the brother of Fred Thieken’s first wife in Molbergen, Germany.
+Erich gave me lots of information on the Schwitzner family and mentioned that his grandfather was a Swiss Guard member of the Vatican in Rome.

 He had the medals to prove it.
-Erich spent most of his life in Brazil as a teacher.
+Erich spent most of his life as a teacher in Brazil.
 He still has a son and family there.
 Erich and Inge are retired and live in Cloppenburg.
-Our visit was very emotional for me as I corresponded with him for five years before our first meeting.
+Our visit was very emotional as I corresponded with him for five years before our first meeting.

-The Scioto County, Wheelersburg, Thieken family reunion still is held on the first weekend following the fourth of July.
+The Scioto County, Wheelersburg, Thieken family reunion is still held on the first weekend following the Fourth of July.
 The German Thiekens are aware of this but have not yet attended.
-However, one member of the family Thieken visited the main farm in Germany.
-This was Monica Thieken Acox and her husband Terry.
+However, one member of the family, Monica Thieken Acox, and her husband, Terry, visited the main farm in Germany.

-At this point, we are hoping to see other Thiekens from Germany at future reunions.
-The year 2002 found me in Pittsburgh, PA. researching Fred’s children’s families as well as his brother’s descendants.
-Frederich Anton and Elizabeth, Frederica’s brother and sister stayed in Pittsburgh.
+At this point, we hope to see other Thiekens from Germany at future reunions.
+In 2002, I was in Pittsburgh, PA, researching Fred’s children’s families and his brother’s descendants.
+Frederich Anton and Elizabeth, Frederica’s brother and sister, stayed in Pittsburgh.

 My family data contains the details of their respective families.
-I could find no evidence of contact between the Ohio and Pittsburgh members but there must have been some.
-They lived a lifetime and all died in their respective places and there must have been lots of communication.
+I could find no evidence of contact between the Ohio and Pittsburgh members, but there must have been some.
+They lived a lifetime and all died in their respective places, so there must have been lots of communication.
 Fred Anton in Pittsburgh has descendants there who are providing a great deal of information and photographs to me and the Wheelersburg Thiekens.

 Hi, my name is THOMAS HAAS JR, my DAD WAS THOMAS HAAS SR, MY DAD IS FROM CIN OHIO AND IM JUST WONDERING IF MAYBE IM RELATED TO ANY OF THE HAAS FAMILY??